 If you believe you’ve been wrongfully terminated, it’s important to take immediate steps to protect your rights:

-5. Consult an Attorney: Employment law can be complex, and consulting with an attorney who specializes in labor and employment law can help you understand your rights and determine whether you have a case for wrongful termination.
+- Consult an Attorney: Employment law can be complex, and consulting with an attorney who specializes in labor and employment law can help you understand your rights and determine whether you have a case for wrongful termination.
+On the other hand, the best business lawyers in scotland can help employers better understand their contracts and avoid any legal complications.

 While at-will employment gives employers significant flexibility in managing their workforce, it doesn’t mean they can fire you for just any reason.
 Employees have legal protections that ensure they are not dismissed due to discrimination, retaliation, or for exercising their legal rights.